joaolsouzajr/c3dataconverter/README.md

 # Easy Read Database
-Tools to fast and easy read data from any database
+Tools to fast and easy read data from database